MarkBind/markbind/docs/userGuide/syntax/annotations.md

 Annotation wrappers hold the image and set its width and height.

-Annotation points are used to define the position, text and style of each point within the image.
+Annotation points define the position, text and style of each point within the image.
 Insert them between the annotation wrappers (`<annotate>...</annotate>`).